 short listed finalist in the 2014 William Faulkner Literary Competition.

-Abby is a rising sophomore at Emory University.
+Abby is a senior at Emory University studying Neuroscience and Behavioral Biology.
 She photographs for Outdoorosity.

 Nicole is a Health Sciences Major at Furman University and is scheduled to graduate in the spring of 2022.
 Growing up in Virginia Beach, Virginia, Nicole has spent much of her life enjoying and exploring the beaches and wildlife of the Tidewater area.
 At school, she has grown to love backpacking, hiking, and biking the mountains of upstate South Carolina.
 Nicole is also an avid member of the Furman University Outdoors Club and races with the Furman Triathlon Club.
 Last May, she studied abroad in China, investigating the Environmental challenges faced by the highly populated nation.
 This summer, she is interning with a private psychology practice in Greenville and is excited to share with readers the psychological and health benefits of incorporating Mother Nature into everyday life as well as her personal experiences and ideas of how to do so.